-Cruise Control, Auxiliary Audio Input, Overhead Airbags, Traction Control, Side Airbags, Air Conditioning, ABS Brakes, Power Locks, Power Mirrors, AM/FM Stereo, Rear Defroster, Power Windows, Cloth Se...
+Cruise Control, Auxiliary Audio Input, Overhead Airbags, Traction Control, Side Airbags, Air Conditioning, ABS Brakes, Power Locks, Power Mirrors, AM/FM Stereo, Satellite Radio Ready, Rear Defroster,...

 Tweaked slightly from last year, the 2020 Hyundai Kona retains its value proposition by offering an above average ride, reasonable fuel economy, a class-above interior, and a number of advanced safety features across all models.
 But it disappoints with fussy styling details, modest performance, and an upper trim with a price that’s comparable to much larger crossovers.